nick-etuk/workstation1/README.md

 The scope of a step can be public or private.
 By default, steps are public.
 Private steps are steps that do nothing useful by themseleves, but a libraries or sub-modules for other steps.
 Private steps are not shown when you run `ws list`.

+## Step names

+The name of the step config file must match the name of the script file.
+For example, if the step script is `install_node.sh`, the step config file must be `install_node.json`.
+Step names must be unique across all projects.

+# CLI commands

+- `ws`: Shows the main menu.
+This contains a list of all projects and their activities.
+- `ws <activity>`: Runs the specified activity.
+- `ws <step>`: Runs the specified step.
+- `ws list`: Lists all steps in all projects.
+- `ws add`: Adds a new project to the menu.
+- `ws help`: Shows the help menu.